Chicago in-text citations

-To create a footnote or endnote reference, a superscript number is placed at the end of the clause or sentence that the citation applies to, after any punctuation (periods, quotation marks, parentheses).
+To create a Chicago footnote or endnote reference, a superscript number is placed at the end of the clause or sentence that the citation applies to, after any punctuation (periods, quotation marks, parentheses).
 Your first citation is marked with a 1, your second with a 2, and so on.

 These superscript numbers correspond to numbered footnotes or endnotes containing the actual citation.

 Full notes and short notes

 There are two types of note you can use in Chicago style: full and short.

 - Full notes contain the full publication details of the source.